kibo13/skif/README.md

 # Laravel Application

-> Laravel application for the dispatcher of the emergency department of a housing enterprise
+> Laravel application for creating and controlling orders of a furniture company

 ## Quick Start